AtlanticR/MSP/SearchPEZ/code/README.md

 **studyArea** |

 #### EBSA_overlap
-* creat table of overlapping data from Ecologically and Biologically Significant Areas (EBSA)
+* create table of overlapping data from Ecologically and Biologically Significant Areas (EBSA)

 [_example use_](#EBSA_overlap)